DOHMEX/domex-core-/README.md

 Markets today are fragmented.
 Liquidity is siloed across blockchains, apps, and exchanges, with no unified access or composability.

-**Domex introduces a universal, shared order book secured by zk-proofs.** It creates a permissionless financial layer where market activity is triggered by cryptographic proofs — not transactions or smart contracts.
+**Domex introduces a universal, shared order book secured by zk-proofs.** It creates a permissionless financial layer where market activity is triggered by cryptographic proofs, not transactions or smart contracts.

 ---